Mitoooooooopo/BallsDex-Mobile/README.md

-You can find how to setup and run the instance on the wiki section Before proceeding make sure to read the risk and your phone meet atleast the minimum requirements
+You can find how to setup and run the instance on the https://github.com/Mitoooooooopo/BallsDex-Mobile/wiki Before proceeding make sure to read the risk and your phone meet atleast the minimum requirements